Marley0523/gmod.github.io/wiki/July_2008_GMOD_Meeting.md

 It seems that we have a lot of Perl and Java APIs to Chado, perhaps too many.
 What should we do about that?
-[Lincoln Stein](User:Lstein "User:Lstein") suggested that we document them all and provide a list of pros and cons for each.
+[Lincoln Stein](User%3ALstein "User%3ALstein") suggested that we document them all and provide a list of pros and cons for each.
 That will allow new users to make the best informed choice about what they want to do.